Home Loan Experts

 After three years, your fixed term ends and your loan switches to your lender’s standard variable rate.
 If that new rate is 6.50%, your monthly repayments could jump to about $3160.
 This is a difference of over $350 each month.

-This example shows how fixed-rate loans offer repayment certainty for a set period, but it’s important to plan ahead for the potential jump in repayments once the fixed term ends.
+This example shows how fixed-rate loans offer repayment certainty for a set period, but also how important it is to plan ahead for the potential jump in repayments once the fixed term ends.

 Key Things To Know About Fixed-Rate Home Loans